Near-Infrared and Optical Observations of Type Ic SN 2021krf: Luminous Late-time Emission and Dust Formation: Discussion

-The spectrum taken near the beginning of the nebular phase at day 71 is plotted along with its best-fit model in Figure \ref{fig:57}, together with the contributions of individual ions to the overall model spectrum.
+The spectrum taken at day 71 is plotted along with its best-fit model in Figure \ref{fig:57}, together with the contributions of individual ions to the overall model spectrum.
 By this epoch, $v_{\rm phot}$ has decreased to 6000\,km\,s$^{-1}$ and $T_{\rm phot}$ to 6000\,K. The identified features are due to O~I, Na~I, Ca~II, Sc~II, and Fe~II.
 The strengths of these lines have not changed significantly since the previous epoch, except for the Ca~II NIR triplet, which has further strengthened.
 Note that some forbidden transitions, including the [O~I] $\lambda \lambda$6300, 6364 doublet, have started to strengthen, marking the beginning of the nebular phase.

 To summarize, based on our optical spectral fitting of the photospheric phase of SN 2021krf, significant temporal changes occurred between days 12 and 71, mainly in the strong absorption due to O~I and Ca~II ions.
 The feature at $\sim5800$\,\AA\ could also be modeled by the He~I $\lambda5876$ line instead of the Na~I $\lambda\lambda 5890$, 5896 doublet.
 However, the optical He lines are highly blended with many other nearby lines, whereas the NIR He lines (e.g., 2.059\,\mic) are more isolated.
-When we examine the He absorption feature at 2.058\,\mic, there is no clear evidence of this line in SN 2021krf (see Figure~\ref{FnearIRspec21krf} and Section \ref{sec:3.3}).
+When we examine the He absorption feature at 2.058\,\mic, there is no clear evidence of this line in SN 2021krf (see Figure~\ref{FnearIRspec21krf} and Section \ref{sec:3.4}).
 The evidence for He is even weaker than that discussed in the Type Ic SN 2020oi \citep{rho21}.
 Therefore, we identify SN 2021krf as a Type Ic SN.